cyubahiro367/pdsnd_github/README.md

 bikeshare project

 ### Description
-project used to do statistics of how bikes rent on a very short-term basis for a price
+Project used to do statistics of how bikes rent on a very short-term basis for a price.
+This helps to manage the availability of bikes.
+It helps to access the bikes easly.

 ### Files used
 Include the files used